stormageddon/steam-buddy/README.md

 	  }
 	}

 `users` - In this section, you should list all of the Steam IDs that you want Steam Buddy to monitor.
 Steam buddy will use this Steam ID to lookup the 64-bit ID as well as the users configured Steam Display Name when sending out notifications.
-The Steam ID should be the vanity url taht is configured for a user.
+The Steam ID should be the vanity url that is configured for a user.
 To find the vanity url, simply go to a users profile page and take the last portion of the url: `http://steamcommunity.com/id/THE_VANITY_URL/`.
 This will either be a custom url set by the user or the users steam id.
 Either one will work.

 `slack` - Identify a slack integration.
 You can configure various options for when sending out a slack notification in this section.